mchourishi/reactjs-calci/README.md

 2. ButtonPanel.js - The Keypad panel
 3. Button.js - Different buttons on a keypad.
 4. App.js - The main component which renders the above 3 components.

+I took the css from https://codepen.io/mjijackson/pen/xOzyGX and have modified it.